ziggycox/capstone-BLE-STM32/README.md

 # Soccer Wall BLE Integration

-This project covers Bluetooth Low Energy (BLE) integration into the soccer wall.
+This project covers Bluetooth Low Energy (BLE) integration into the wall.
 Features include sending / receiving data with a phone app, error / missing packet detection and queues that hold 60 objects each.

 Code will first check to see if phone has sent data and if so will decode + send ack back to phone.
 It will then check to see if there is any new HitData or LogData to send along with checking the queues to see if any old data needs to be sent.
 The queue logic works so that it needs an ack back for each packet (HitData or LogData) before sending a new one.
 This ensures that the phone receives 100% of the transmitted data.